-- (14) A statement of all languages written or spoken. - (15) A sworn statement that neither the applicant nor any member of his immediate family has a past or current financial interest, other than a salary interest, in any gaming-related enterprise anywhere.
-If the applicant has any relative who has such a relationship, the applicant shall fully disclose his name and the nature of the relationship. - (16) Written permission giving the Tribal Commission or its designee the right to investigate the applicant's background, including his criminal record, civil and criminal judgments and credit history. - (17) A complete disclosure of any pending or anticipated civil or criminal action against the applicant, including the name and address of the police department and court involved. - (18) A disclosure of any civil or criminal judgments rendered against the applicant, including the case number, a description of the judgment and the name and address of the court involved. - (19) Any other information which might bring into question his fitness to serve as a primary management official or key employee of a licensed gaming operation. - (20) Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if employed. - (21) Each application shall be accompanied by a photograph of the applicant taken within the last year. - (22) Each application shall be accompanied by a sworn statement that the applicant will abide by all applicable tribal and federal laws, regulations and policies. - (23) Each application for a gaming employee license shall be accompanied by an application fee of \$10.00. - (24) Each application shall be accompanied by a written statement that the applicant has read, understands and approves of the following Privacy Act notice and False Statement notice:
+- (1) All information required under Part 556 of Title 25, Code of Federal Regulations, as that may from time to time be amended. - (2) The name, address and telephone number of the Primary Management Official for whom the applicant is applying to work and the specific location at which s/he or she is applying to be employed. - (3) The name and job description of the position the applicant is applying for. - (4) The names and addresses of the applicant's living parents, grandparents, spouse, children, brothers, and sisters, including step-, half- and in-law. - (5) A sworn statement that neither the applicant nor any member of his immediate family has a past or current financial interest, other than a salary interest, in any gaming-related enterprise anywhere.
+If the applicant has any relative who has such a relationship, the applicant shall fully disclose his name and the nature of the relationship. - (6) Written permission giving the Tribal Commission or its designee the right to investigate the applicant's background, including his criminal record, civil and criminal judgments and credit history. - (7) A disclosure of any civil judgments rendered against the applicant, which constitute a collection action for money owed by the applicant, including the case number, a description of the judgment and the name and address of the court involved. - (8) Any other information which might bring into question his fitness to serve as a primary management official or key employee of a licensed gaming operation. - (9) Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if employed. - (10) Each application shall be accompanied by a sworn statement that the applicant will abide by all applicable tribal and federal laws, regulations and policies.